nitaybz/homebridge-sensibo-ac/README.md

 - **History Storage** - This feature will remember temperature and humidity measurements and will present them in Eve app as a graph.

 # Installation

+This plugin is [HOOBS](https://hoobs.org/?ref=10876) certified and can be easily installed and configured through their UI.

+If you don't use HOOBS (or Homebridge UI), keep reading:

 1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
 2. Install this plugin using: `sudo npm install -g homebridge-sensibo-ac`